denschwarz/PPT-Analysis/README.md

 3) Helper Classes

-The classes Lepton and ReadLeptons help reading the rootfiles.
+The classes Particle and ReadLeptons help reading the rootfiles.
-A Lepton has a 4-vector and a charge.
+A Particle has a 4-vector and a charge.
 Also it can return values like pT.
 ReadLeptons takes the rootfiles as input and reads the trees.
 From this, it creates vectors of muons and electrons.
 Every event has a vector of muons and a vector of electrons.